 What if my dog develops stomach upset after eating lemongrass?

-If your dog starts experiencing gastrointestinal upset after eating lemongrass and your veterinarian has confirmed there isn’t an intestinal blockage, then supportive care is all you can do.
-Supportive care can be as intensive as hospitalization with intravenous fluids, anti-diarrheal, and anti-nausea medications.
 If your vet feels the GI signs are mild, they will allow you to take your pet home to recover.
 They could suggest giving fluids underneath the skin for long-term absorption to prevent dehydration from vomiting and diarrhea.

 What should I do if I have lemongrass in my garden?

-Ideally, if you have dogs, you should avoid planting species that tend to be tasty for dogs, plant Kiwis and Grapefruit.
-Lemongrass may fall into that category, especially if you have a dog who likes to cut the grass for you.
 If your dogs are chronic grass eaters, lemongrass may not be the best choice for your yard because of its attractive, lemony taste.
-For gardens with lemongrass already thriving, perhaps cordon that area off or pull it up to prevent any potential issues with your canine pal.
+For gardens with lemongrass already thriving, cut that area off or pull it up to prevent potential issues with your canine pal.